Jameson13B/atomic10-components/README.md

 ![Secondary Button](./ReadmeImg/secondarybutton.png)

-This is a paragraph describing the SecondaryButton component.
-It will explain its details, quirks, and other info.
+This secondary button is a solid white button with colored border and text.
+This button has rounded corners.
+There is a shrink hover effect on this button.
+Customize the color, text, and onClick function.

 ```
 import { SecondaryButton } from "atomic10-components";